-GAMMA SIGMA ALPHA - NATIONAL FRATERNITY AND SORORITY ACADEMIC HONOR SOCIETY www.gammasigmaalpha.org and be a junior or senior.
+GAMMA SIGMA ALPHA - NATIONAL FRATERNITY AND SORORITY ACADEMIC HONOR SOCIETY www.gammasigmaalpha.org order to be eligible for membership, a student must have a 3.5 cumulative GPA and be a junior or senior.
 Applications are accepted each semester, with applicants who meet the criteria automatically granted membership.
 A one-time national fee is charged, for which members receive a certificate and a pin.